 For the purposes of this post, I want to explore a few examples where we can observe this idea.
 To start us off, consider a car.
 A car is a fairly complex system that has been reduced (to the driver) down to a set of simple inputs.
 This means the car forces a strong convention.
 In other words, your ability to change how the car operates as a driver is fairly limited, instead, you are required to follow the way the designer has set it up for you.

-In keeping with the theme of cars, we can expand this view to traffic as a whole, which also relies heavily on strong configuration.
+In keeping with the theme of cars, we can expand this view to traffic as a whole, which also relies heavily on strong convention.
 On a freeway/motorway/highway/caraway, you are able to "configure" your driving by changing lanes or taking an exit (weak configuration), and in turn, you know everyone else will follow the same set of basic rules (strong convention).
 These two examples help demonstrate one of the implications of this hypothesis, which is that if your audience is large and untrained, stronger convention tends to lead to better usage of the system.

 Contrast our examples of cars to air traffic.
 I'm not a pilot, but my understanding is that aeroplanes (and air traffic in general) have a lot of configuration options.
 Some of this is inherent in the problem space (an entire additional dimension of space), but a lot of it is also to allow skilled operators to more effectively utilise the system.
 Consider now how auto-pilot changes this equation.
 Can a non-skilled operator use an auto-pilot to fly a plane?
 No, I checked.
 At first glance, it seems that auto-pilot allows us to change the system between configuration and convention, but on further inspection, we realise that it is just another state of configuration.
 The rule of thumb we can use here is "Do I need a full understanding of the configuration of the system to ensure the convention is doing the right thing?".
 This question is also immensely valuable as a litmus test in software engineering.